ClDaly2904/portfolio-project-1-html-css/docs/README.md

     ![Screenshot of footer](docs-images/footer-screenshot.png)

 - ### Home page
-    - Ways to connect section - this section serves to pique the user's curiosity, introduce the user to the two self-improvement techniques focused on in the site and highlight what information they can expect to find in the relevant pages.
+    - Ways to connect section - this section serves to pique the user's curiosity, introduce the user to the two self-improvement techniques focused on in the site and highlight what information they can expect to find in the Meditation and Yoga pages.
+    The two large cards also link to the relevant pages and contain the same icons used in the header for consistency.
+The orange nav hover clearly indicates that they are clickable and is consistent with the nav hover effects across the site.
     ![Screenshot of connect section](docs-images/ways-to-connect-screenshot.png)
     - Newsletter and graph section - this section compliments the rest of the homepage by including a data graph to reassure users that the site is a reliable source of information and there are real proven benefits to the self-improvement menthods included.
 The image demonstrates the state of mindfulness the user may be hoping to achieve.
 This section also promotes Release's monthly newsletter and what they can expect from it.
     ![Screenshot of newsletter section](docs-images/index-newsletter-screenshot.png)